Frequently Asked Questions

 What is your background?

-I’ve been a working photographer for over 20 years, with experience exhibiting in galleries and collaborating with models to create fine art projects.
-My focus is blending studio photography, 3D environments, and painterly digital techniques to produce work that feels timeless.
+I’ve been a working photographer for over 20 years, with gallery exhibitions and collaborations.
+I now blend photography, 3D, and digital painting to produce work that feels timeless.

 How are my rights protected?